Updated 4-17-25

 The pathway is made of permeable pavers by Techo-Bloc, which were put over gravel and a rubber liner, which capture and filter the path’s rainwater runoff before it reaches the underground Aquascape Inc. reservoir installed at the end of the stream.

-There is enough captured water at this train station water feature to not only sustain itself, but to also irrigate all the plantings around the water feature.
+When we constructed it, there was enough captured water at this train station water feature to not only sustain itself, but to also irrigate all the plantings around the water feature.
 Plus, this eco-friendly system keeps any non-filtered rainwater from going into the Town’s sewer system and on into beautiful Huntington Bay.

 Eco-Friendly Water Features